Find using superposition rule:

 Let’s start with the current source.
 To turn a current source off we need to replace it with an open circuit.
 Easiest way to remember this is that to turn off a source we must make its value zero and for a current source we need to make its current zero.
 Zero current means no way for current to pass and that is possible with an open circuit.

-Or simply
+Or simply and

-and are in series and also and :
+are in series and also

-Now and are parallel:
+Now and

 So using Ohm’s law: